Logistic Regression and Poisson Regression

 Some examples of classification problems

-• Success/failure of a treatment, explained by dosage of medicine administered, patient’s age, sex, weight and severity of condition, etc.
+• Success/failure of a treatment, explained by dosage of medicine administered, patient’s age, sex, BMI, severity of condition, etc.

 • Vote for/against political party, explained by age, gender, education level, region, ethnicity, geographical location, etc.

-• Customer churns/stays depending on usage pattern, complaints, social demographics, etc.
+• Customer churns/stays depending on usage pattern, complaints, social demographics, discounts offered, etc.

 Example: Predicting defaults (Default from ISLR2)

-• Annual income (X_1) and credit card balance (X_2) may be continuous predictors
+• Annual income (X_1) and credit card balance (X_2) are continuous predictors

 Simple linear regression on Default data: